The 7 Best Free Online Fax Services I Tried in 2025

 What G2 users dislike about RingEX:

 "There are a few things that bug me.
-The mobile app can be pretty slow and sometimes freezes when I am trying to enter customer info on the go.
+The mobile app can be quite slow and sometimes freezes when I try to enter customer information on the go.
 Customer support takes forever to respond when I have technical issues.
 Sometimes, it takes 2-3 days to get a proper reply.
 The pricing is also a bit on the expensive side for smaller teams like ours.
-Also, the reporting features, while good, could use more customization options"
+Also, the reporting features, while good, could use more customization options."

 - RingEx Review, Vinay G.